hksoni/hksoni.github.io/_pages/about.md

 Earlier, I worked as a Senior Software Engineer at Alcatel-Lucent, India.

-My primary research interests are systems and networking.
-Current focus is on software-defined and programmable networks.
-The state-of-the-art packet-processing languages and hardware architectures lack mechanisms that allow to create code libraries and reuse them.
+My primary areas of interest are systems and networking.
+The current focus is on software-defined and programmable networks.
+The state-of-the-art packet-processing languages and hardware architectures lack mechanisms that allow them to create and reuse code libraries.
 My research aims to enable modular programming by designing languages and developing compilers for packet-processing targets.
-I work at intersection of networking, systems, compilers and programming languages.
+I work at the intersection of networking, systems, compilers, and programming languages.